 Bright young things

 On the startup side, there's plenty of exciting stuff coming out of Israel.
-LifeBeam, which is building an AI trainer wearable called Vi, has R&D centres in Israel as well as Los Angeles and Asia and a HQ in New York.
+LifeBeam, which has an AI trainer wearable called Vi, with R&D centres in Israel as well as Los Angeles and Asia and a HQ in New York.
+Read Mike's impressions of Vi's real time coaching and why less is more.

 Pulse Play is a crowdfunded smartwatch for tennis players designed by double grand slam champ Andy Ram.
 The startup of the same name is based out of Rishpon, Israel and original Indiegogo backers are now receiving their units (two months late but hey, that's impressive for a crowdfund campaign).